zjukg/NeuralKG/README.md

 ## Mar, 2022
 * We have provided [Google Colab Tutotials](https://drive.google.com/drive/folders/1OyuxvdjRNFzRuheNZaGGCsPe75T1pW1P?usp=sharing) help users use our library
+* We have provided a new blog about how to use NeuralKG on custom datasets

 ## Feb, 2022
 * We have released a paper [NeuralKG: An Open Source Library for Diverse Representation Learning of Knowledge Graphs](https://arxiv.org/abs/2202.12571)